Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Related Work

 \subsection{Why is Modelling Correlated Executions Necessary?}

-It's well-known that failure correlation can be expected between redundant software components in a fault-tolerant configuration -- even when these components are developed independently.
-There are often inputs that all of the components find ``difficult'' to correctly respond to: the components are likely to contain (possibly different) design faults that cause the components to fail on such inputs.
-This has been confirmed both experimentally \cite{Knight_Leveson_IEEE1986,Knight_Leveson_IEEE1990} and theoretically \cite{ELmodel_1985,LMmodel_1989}.
-The theoretical failure models used to explain such correlations assume that independently developed components have \emph{conditionally} independent failures, conditional on \emph{each input} submitted to these components from their shared operational environment.
-These models do not need to represent each component's consecutive executions, and thus ignore the possibility of the consecutive executions for a component, themselves, being correlated.

-A very popular early model for sequences of executions is due to Thayer \emph{et al.} \cite{ThayerEtAl_1975} -- a model of statistically independent executions, often used in early works on random testing \cite{DuranEtal_1984_EvaluationofRandomTesting}.
+An early model for sequences of statistically independent executions, used in works on random testing, is due to \cite{ThayerEtAl_1975} (see \cite{DuranEtal_1984_EvaluationofRandomTesting} for an application of the model).
 However, reasons to expect correlated failed executions in various systems became well-known.
-For example, a system can exhibit ``\emph{failure clustering}'' due to the system receiving sequences of inputs that cause the system to fail, where such inputs cluster into subsets of the system's failure region\footnote{A software component's failure region is a geometrical, or mathematically topological, characterisation of those inputs that trigger the software to fail.} \cite{AmmanKnight_FailureClustering_1988,Bishop_failureclustering_1993}.
-And the system's operational environment generates input sequences as trajectories (within the set of all inputs) that eventually enter into, and linger in, these failure regions.
-This phenomenon motivated a number of studies that model, and account for, positive failure correlation between executions in dependability assessments.
-Such as works related to assessing systems that employ recovery block fault-tolerance \cite{Csenki_RecoveryBlocks_1993,TomekTrivedi_recoveryblocks_1993}, and further works related to random testing \cite{Huang_Sun_2021_AdaptiveRandomTestingSurvey}.
+For example, a system can exhibit ``\emph{failure clustering}'' due to the system receiving sequences of inputs that cause the system to fail, where such inputs cluster into subsets of the system's failure region\footnote{A software component's failure region is a geometrical, or mathematically topological, characterisation of those inputs that trigger the software to fail.} -- see \cite{AmmanKnight_FailureClustering_1988} and \cite{Bishop_failureclustering_1993}.
+The system's operational environment generates input sequences as trajectories (within the set of all inputs) that eventually enter into, and linger in, these failure regions.
+This phenomenon motivated developing assessment approaches that account for positive failure correlation between executions -- see \cite{Csenki_RecoveryBlocks_1993,TomekTrivedi_recoveryblocks_1993,Huang_Sun_2021_AdaptiveRandomTestingSurvey}.

-Yet another reason for correlation between consecutive executions is if the internal state of the software is corrupted upon an initial failed execution, making the failure of subsequent executions more likely.
-Or, if the system's operational environment becomes increasingly more stressful for the system to operate in (i.e. there is an increasing probability of trajectories in the input space entering the failure region) \cite{strigini_testing_1996}.
+\cite{strigini_testing_1996} gives other reasons for correlated executions; e.g. if the software's internal state is corrupted upon an initial failed execution, making subsequent executions more likely to fail.
+Or, if the system's operational environment becomes increasingly more stressful (i.e. there's an increasing probability of trajectories in the input space entering the failure region).